Customer service text examples: 20 templates to deliver a great customer experience

 Schedule a customer service text message in OpenPhone from the web or desktop app.

+Does your team work with customers across different time zones?
 If so, you can schedule text messages based on their time zone to ensure they don’t get late-night text notifications.
-This can be especially handy if your customer service volume spikes — and your team is working overtime to reach your SLAs.
+This can be especially handy if your customer service volume spikes or your team is working overtime to expand your business in new markets.

-To recap, you should include an opt out every time you send a customer service text message, regardless if the customer has already given you permission to send them texts.
+You should also include an opt-out clause every time you send a customer service text message, regardless of whether the customer has already given you permission to send them texts.
 Failing to do so could result in the recipient’s provider flagging your business phone number as spam.

 6. Consider MMS support

-Choose a business text messaging platform that supports MMS so you can send and receive videos, photos, gifs, and other rich media to improve support for the customer.
+Choose a business text messaging platform that supports MMS so you can send and receive videos, photos, GIFs, and other rich media to improve support for the customer.
+With OpenPhone, you can send files, documents, and PDFs to customers without having to worry about queuing up a fax.

 Ready to fully embrace customer service text?

-We all get basic customer service-related notifications on our smartphones.
-But SMS customer service is more than that — it’s two-way relationship building.
-Learning to leverage it effectively can improve overall customer satisfaction and be the difference between good customer service and really great customer service.
+SMS customer service is more than just basic shipping reminders — it’s a two-way conversation that can build better customer relationships.
+Learning to leverage customer service texts effectively can improve overall customer satisfaction and become the difference between good and great customer service.

 Are you ready to see how OpenPhone can support your customer service team?
 Try OpenPhone free for a week with a temporary number.
 Then when you’re ready, port any numbers over to OpenPhone for free.